ggonnella/fastsubtrees/docs/paper.md

-We evaluated the time needed for the extraction of attributes in a given subtree, by applying the _fastsubtrees-attributes-query_ script for subtrees of different sizes, for extracting the GC content and genome size data (provided in the _fastsubtrees_ source code repository as a table in the _examples_ subdirectory).
+We evaluated the time needed for the extraction of attributes in a given subtree, by applying the _fastsubtrees-attributes-query_ script for subtrees of different sizes, extracting the GC content and genome size data (provided in the _fastsubtrees_ source code repository as a table in the _examples_ subdirectory).